sergey-babkin/ReaderforSelfoss/.github/CONTRIBUTING.md

 * Please ask before starting to work on an issue.
 I may be working on it, or someone else could be doing so.
 * Each pull request should implement **ONE** feature or bugfix.
 Keep in mind that you can submit as many PR as you want.
 * Your code must be simple and clear enough to avoid using comments to explain what it does.
-* Follow the used coding style [the official one](https://kotlinlang.org/docs/reference/coding-conventions.html) ([some idoms for reference](http://kotlinlang.org/docs/reference/idioms.html)) with more to come.
+* Follow the used coding style [the android koding style](https://android.github.io/kotlin-guides/style.html) ([some idoms for reference](http://kotlinlang.org/docs/reference/idioms.html)) with more to come.
 * Try as much as possible to write a test for your feature, and if you do so, run it, and make it work.
 * Always check your changes and discard the ones that are irrelevant to your feature or bugfix.
 * Have meaningful commit messages.